kimchitsigai/Articles-and-Tutorials/sogo_simple_install.md

 ## Requirements

 SOGo is **not** an all-in-one solution like Microsoft Exchange (this is a good thing!).
-Instead, SOGo reuses many components in an infrastructure, particularly:
+Instead, SOGo reuses many components in an infrastructure; particularly, the:

 * SMTP server (e.g. Postfix);
 * IMAP server (e.g. Cyrus or Dovecot);